 Note that the PrimaryColor and SecondaryColor types aren’t listed on the front page, nor is the mix function.
-We have to click on kinds and utils in order to see them.
+We have to click kinds and utils to see them.

-Another crate depending on this library would need use statements that import the items from art including specifying the module structure that’s currently defined.
-Listing 14-7 shows an example of a crate that uses the PrimaryColor and mix items from the art crate:
+Another crate that depends on this library would need use statements that import the items from art, including specifying the module structure that’s currently defined.
+Listing 14-4 shows an example of a crate that uses the PrimaryColor and mix items from the art crate:

-Filename: src/main.rs
+src/main.rs

 extern crate art;